|OVERVIEW: BEST RINNING SHOE BRANDS OF 2018||OVERVIEW|

 Saucony is the oldest brand in this roundup, dating all the way back to 1898, just two years after the first Olympic marathon was held in Athens, Greece.
 And if their results on the many roundup lists posted this year are any indication, that long-standing (no pun intended) dedication to all things running shoes continues to pay off even to this day.

 The company has a strong sustainability record as well as a great community donation program, but what really sets them apart from the pack are the dozens of shoe lines that have topped professional runner’s must-have wish lists year in and year out.
 The Saucony brand ranks tip-top among amateur and professional runners in the sport, which is why we gave this company the #2 slot on our list.
+If you’re hitting the trails, consider a pair of running shoes made by Hoka One, which has an entire series of trail shoes to give you better support on uneven surfaces.

 - 60-day return policy